epfl-si/ckeditor-quote-epfl/README.md

 Resume
 ------

-This widget can be used as an alternative to the [Blockquote Plugin](https://ckeditor.com/cke4/addon/blockquote).
+This widget is a derivative of the [Ayhan Akilli quote plugin](https://ckeditor.com/cke4/addon/quote) and can be used as an alternative to the [Blockquote Plugin](https://ckeditor.com/cke4/addon/blockquote).
 It follows the EPFL style guide for *quote* element (see [quote EPFL guidelines](https://epfl-si.github.io/elements/#/molecules/quote)).

 So the resulting HTML will be: